luandretta/worth-a-trip-drf/README.md

 ### Permissions

 Greater control of user activity through permissions on the views of each app in the backend ensures a defensive programming as well.
+The user can try to manipulate a URL but will not succeed, for example trying to edit their own post and change the ID in the URL to change other users' posts will fail.

 ## ✔️ Detailed page and component breakdown